The Key Role of Membership Systems: How to Use ROI to Calculate the Return Value of an Investment System

 For instance, brands can use member data to send targeted emails or app notifications with exclusive deals, limited-time promotions, or new product announcements.
 These cost-effective and targeted methods deliver more impactful results, especially for encouraging repeat purchases.

 Over time, the ROI of membership systems continues to grow.
-If a brand’s average member spends $500 annually, increasing membership from 10,000 to 50,000 can generate millions in additional revenue.
+If a brand’s average member net sales revenue is $500 annually, increasing membership from 10,000 to 50,000 can generate millions in additional revenue.
 Moreover, as operational costs are distributed over a larger member base and longer timeframe, marketing costs per member decrease significantly.

 Steps to Calculate ROI: How to Measure the Return on Investment for a Loyalty System